Sampath-Vinayakh/React-Travel-Packing-Website/README.md

 + Developed a travel packing website using ReactJS, HTML, and CSS to facilitate item tracking for trips.
 + Organized the user interface into modular components, constructing a clear component tree for efficient management.
 + Enhanced user interaction by implementing state management, allowing components to dynamically update in response to changes, thus creating an interactive experience.
++ Website can be viewed at this [link.](https://sampath-vinayakh.github.io/React-Travel-Packing-Website/).